bohanyang/debi/README.md

  - Default NTP server is `ntp1.aliyun.com`.
  - All custom settings will override above defaults.
  - Security mirror linking (`-l`) will be turned on and can't be turned off.
 Specify separate security mirror by `-s` option.

+Finally, reboot and enter Debian Installer.
+It will setup all things automatically.